 This is the movie poster, which everyone will generally think of as the standard film poster template.
 The types of ones you will see in the cinema foyer or outside trying to tempt you in.

-It will generally have the name of the film, a tagline, and the name of the actors and/or director if they are famous enough to drive ticket sales.
-(Or if it’s in the actors, actresses/directors contract.)
+It will generally have the name of the film, a tagline, and the name of the actor/or director if they are famous enough to drive ticket sales.
+(Or if it’s in the actors, actresses/directors’ contract.)

 Then at the bottom of the poster, there is some writing, which, let’s be honest, most of us ignore… these are known as billing credits or will be known as a billing block if you are using a template.

 The crazy thing is that this is the shortlist of movie poster types.
 We go into way more detail on all the types used nowadays within a movie poster marketing agency.
 Check out the 7 different types of movie posters article here.

 Why do they use billing credits on movie posters?

 If you have ever waited around for a Marvel end-credit scene, you will get an idea of how many people work on a movie… IT IS A LOT!